EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 #### Cached searches
-The client maintains a local cache of nodes in the path to the target for counteracting intersection attack:
+The client maintains a local **cache** of nodes in the path to the target for counteracting intersection attack:
-- initialized with _num_cache_ disjoint paths and is managed according to the LRU policy;
+- initialized with _num_cache_ disjoint paths and is managed according to the Least Recently Used policy;
-- if a node is in cache, its parent also is (**path continuity property**);
+- if a node is in cache, its parent also is (**path continuity property**).
+The opposite is not possible (if a parent is in cache, the sons also are) because the root is always in cache and, therefore, all the tree would be;
 - refreshed at every access;
 - recently searched nodes will be found in the cache;
 - if a target node is in cache, only cover searches will be performed: